kyoung/trek/PMO.md

   - Also, making the stations rotate a bit could help
   - Have speed and rotation displayed on the main viewer
   - Permanently bake the stars in so they don't change on refresh
+  - Draw some star art and the planetary disks for these levels
 - Internal Personnel
   - What happens when you over assign repair teams?
   - Intruders